I photographed the Port of Los Angeles thirty years ago when I lived in San Pedro. I’ve returned to photograph here again.

 My photographs are an observation of the irony and poignancy and intersecting narratives of how people interact with and experience this accommodated landscape.

-Unable to travel, I began to roam the suburbs of Orange County, California, the place where I live when I cannot be elsewhere.
-What to photograph in a place, for me, of sterile visual sameness and overwhelming density?
-I became intrigued by the ubiquity of transmission structures and power lines; the omnipresence of them, their prosaic architectural intervention, unnoticed yet layered in and shaping what is an overlooked and disregarded landscape.
+As I roam the suburbs of Orange County, California I've become intrigued by the ubiquity of transmission structures and power lines — the omnipresence of them, their prosaic architectural intervention, unnoticed yet layered in and shaping what is an overlooked and disregarded landscape.

 They are like sentinels watching over us, symbolizing the coherence and interconnectedness that link us, visually shaping our world regardless of affluence or class, whether residential or industrial.